LunarG/VulkanSamples/loader/LoaderAndLayerInterface.md

 appropriate layer JSON manifest file refer to the ICD library file.
 - The loader will not call the ICD for vkEnumerate\*ExtensionProperties(pLayerName != NULL).
-- The ICD may or may not implement a dispatch table.

-[jjuliano] what is the value of pointing out the optional presence of a dispatch table?

 #### Android